 If you have a splash proof dressing on your wound, you can use a walk-in shower as soon as you wish.
 You will need to ensure that the shower head is angled away from your dressing to keep it as dry as possible.
 If your shower is over the bath, a strip wash at the basin is recommended.
+This is to ensure that you adhere to your post-operative hip precautions.
 You may find that standing in the shower or for a strip wash is uncomfortable.
 If this is the case, it is recommended that you sit on a stool or chair.